windy32/algts/doc/tutorial/further-analysis.rst

         }
     }

-Formatted outputs and can also be generated within the script.
-When a simple fifo queue is applied at the router, there are 3 bulk download users, and the number of download threads ranges from 1 to 15, the output generated is shown below:
+When a simple fifo queue is applied at the router, and there are three bulk download users plus one to fifteen download threads, the output generated is as shown below:

 ::